2008 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Survival Distribution

-The chart shows survival data remains undocumented for all 2008 nickel varieties.
-Without tracking systems for circulation coins, determining how many examples survive in various conditions proves impossible.
-And this lack of survival information means rarity assessments rely primarily on certified population reports and observed market scarcity.
+Survival data remains untracked for all 2008 nickel varieties.
+Without systematic monitoring of circulation coins, precise survival counts are impossible to determine.
+Rarity assessments instead rely on PCGS and NGC certified population reports and observed market scarcity.

 Also Read: Jefferson Nickel Value (1938-Present)